ErinaTheDummy/SwordToShield/Character_Creation/Backgrounds.md

 You may spend 10 GP to buy materials to make a painting over the course of as little as one hour, or as long as 1 year.
 You may attempt to sell this painting, and you decide it's final look.

 ## Sage
-You do not have tools of trade, you instead gain proficiency in arcana.
+You do not have starting items, you instead gain proficiency in arcana.

 #### Bookworm
 You are capable of gathering relevant information from scouring a library, so long as the information would be public knowledge, or contained within the library.
 You also gain proficiency in two skills of your choice, which you learned through reading books.

-## Martial Occupation
+## Martial Background
-Your tools of trade are a longsword, a set of medium armor.
+Your starting items are a longsword, a set of medium armor.

 #### Training
 You have been trained formally in some sort of weapon-based martial art.
 You gain proficiency in athletics and 2 weapons of your choice.

-## Veteran
+## Military Veteran
-You do not have tools of trade, you instead gain proficiency in athletics and three weapons of your choice.
+You do not have starting items, you instead gain proficiency in athletics and three weapons of your choice.

 #### Pension
 You were once an active service member of your country's military but have since retired.
 You receive a check in the mail every week relinquishing 5 gp to you.
-You are recognized as some as a common hero and you may be offered discounts at certain businesses.
+You are recognized by some as a common hero and you may be offered discounts at certain businesses.

 ## Doctor
-Your tools of trade are a medical kit, 5 bandages, and soap.
+Your starting items are a medical kit, 5 bandages, and soap.

 #### Operation
 You have learned fundamental surgery techniques.
 You gain proficiency in medicine and you may make a medicine check to perform on a dying creature over the course of an hour.
 The creature is stabilized for the duration, entering the dying state again if the operation is interrupted.
 The results of the operation are decided by your GM, but regardless of the finer details the creature wakes with full hitpoint after the operation is complete.

 ## Tinkerer
-Your tools of trade are tinker's tools and 5 flasks of oil.
+Your starting items are tinker's tools and 5 flasks of oil.

 #### Tinkering
 During a rest you may create a simple melee weapon from nothing more than your surroundings, using tinker's tools.
 You are proficient with this weapon and it deals 1d8 damage of bludgeoning, piercing, or slashing damage (your choice).
 You may also fix mundane items over one hour using units of scrap, tinker's tools, and a flame.
 The amount of scrap needed for this is decided by your GM.

 ### Smith
-Your tools of trade are smith's tools, 2 flasks of oil, and leather working tools.
+Your starting items are smith's tools, 2 flasks of oil, and leather working tools.

 #### Do It Yourself
 During a rest, you may replicate mundane weaponry both simple and martial using an amount of scrap metal equal to the cost of an item in in gold pieces, and a set of smith's tools.
 This weapon counts as a non magical +1 variant of the base weapon.

 ## Missionary
-Your tools of trade are a holy symbol made from precious metal, 2 flasks of holy water, and vestments.
+Your starting items are a holy symbol made from precious metal, 2 flasks of holy water, and vestments.

 #### Messenger of Faith
 Over your years of travel and spreading the words and values of your god you embody a great messenger.
 You gain proficiency in persuasion.
 You also gain the unique ability to persuade non-believers, if given 1 hour with an NPC to discuss your faith you may attempt a persuasion check with a DC decided by your GM in an attempt to sway them to your world view, some NPCs may react negatively to this.

+## Outcast
+Your starting items are a family herloom, a dagger, a piece of jewelry and heavily worn clothing

+#### Disgraced
+You have been cast out from your family, town, village or other community, other-ed and shunned.
+You cannot go home, you don't have one anymore.
+When you enter a new town you have an eerie and instant understanding of the streets and the locations of any shops or establishments, provided they aren't secret as decided by your GM.

 # Cultures (Optional)